junjunruan/P1-portfolioSite/README.md

 In this project, a portfolio site should be created based on the design mockup file.
 Here is the [rubric](https://www.udacity.com/course/viewer#!/c-nd001/l-2736698543/m-3881828682) for this project.

 - Required course: [Intro to HTML and CSS](https://www.udacity.com/course/intro-to-html-and-css--ud304).
-- Required technics: html, css and bootstrap.
+- Required technics: HTML, CSS and Bootstrap.

 ####Steps to finish this project: